stas/thesis/chapters/1_introduction.md

 Providers of the email services also have access to end-user accounts which makes it even hard for an individual to control the access to his data.

+## Alternatives

+The idea of improving or replacing the email as a technology is not new.
+Previously there were startups and technologies built in the hope of solving the same problem.

+Some of the best ideas encouraged the usage of a chat technology with IRC[^irc] or XMPP[^xmpp] protocols in a working environment.
+With time these solutions usage has been declining and evolved in chat applications that communicate using HTTP[^http] mainly.

+Other solutions include document oriented or task based real-time collaboration software suites but restricted to private networks with proprietary protocols.

+## Objectives

+After studying the main features of the email and potential alternatives, the general idea was to create an exclusively web based server that works with JSON[^json] as the main format of the messages.

+The format of the messages would support an extensible base schema.

+The server architecture should represent a simple and low in requirements implementation.
+It should work as a distributed system and should be self discoverable for other nodes.

+The exchange and synchronisation of the messages between nodes should be solved in a federated way, thus offering a decentralised and self-autonomous service.
+Using real-time web technologies the delivery of the messages should happen instantly if a receiver is logged in.

+To test and gather end-user feedback, a simple client should be implemented in the form of a thin-client thus its functioning should be independent from the server.